 This final ruling adds regulations for pharmaceutical waste disposal by healthcare facilities and reverse distributors.
 Healthcare facilities, including animal clinics, and reverse distributors must manage their hazardous pharmaceutical waste under these new sets of standards.
 States may operate under their own hazardous waste program, although it must be at least as stringent as federal regulations.

 This final ruling in 40 CFR eliminates the dual regulation of RCRA hazardous pharmaceutical waste which is also a DEA controlled substance.
 New DEA compliant medication disposal method requirements prohibit disposing of pharmaceutical hazardous waste down the drain.
 Rx Destroyer™ can help you decipher the regulations applicable to your state as we work together to prevent water contamination and drug diversion.

 DEA Form 41, Registrant Record of Controlled Substances Destroyed

 EPA Effluent Guidelines, the national regulatory standards for wastewater discharged to surface waters.

-Registrant Fact Sheet – Quick reference guide for DEA Compliant Medication Disposal Regulations including definition of the “ultimate user”.
+Registrant Fact Sheet – Quick reference guide for DEA Medication Disposal Regulations including definition of the “ultimate user”.
 Ultimate Users may continue to dispose of Rx Destroyer™ into common trash.
 Please visit each state for specifics and or improvements to rules and regulations.

 42 USC 256b, Title 42 Public Health and Welfare, Limitation on prices of drugs purchased by covered entities